GenAI-Gurus/phronesis/WORKFLOWS.md

   - Runs linting (Black)
   - Runs all Pytest tests
   - Deploys backend (Docker) to Azure App Service (only if non-test backend files changed)
+  - **Note:** Database migrations are now run via the manual workflow (see below), not automatically after deploy.
 - **Trigger/Condition:**
   - Push or PR to any file under `backend/` or the workflow itself
   - **Deployment is skipped if only `backend/tests/` files were changed** (tests still run)